jameswburton18/TextNTabularExplanations/README.md

 When just a textual predictor is used, or just a tabular predictor is used, are the explanations similar to the explanations when both are used?

+How important is the text as a whole?
+Swap out the whole text for another text to see how it ranks, vs swapping out individual words.

 ## Using the textual explanations
 I will need to think of a way of linking in my textual explanations.
 Perhaps feeding it straight in to the textual explainer?